ronaldseoh/atsc_prompts/README.md

 conda env create -f environment.yml
 ```

-We also listed core dependencies in `requirements.txt' that you could feed into `pip`, we recommend using Anaconda and `environment.yml` as there might be dependencies that are not fully fulfilled by `requirements.txt'.
+We also listed core dependencies in `requirements.txt` that you could feed into `pip`, we recommend using Anaconda and `environment.yml` as there might be dependencies that are not fully fulfilled by `requirements.txt`.

-If you want to try training your own prompt-based ATSC model, you will probably want to start with the directories with the prefix `prompts_supervised_*`.
+If you want to try training your own prompt-based ATSC model, you will probably want to start with the directories with the prefix `prompts_supervised_`.
 Please refer to the descriptions below for what each directory in this repo is about:

-- 'pretraining' contains the Jupyter notebook files with the training loop for further pretraining BERT/GPT-2 LMs.
+- `pretraining` contains the Jupyter notebook files with the training loop for further pretraining BERT/GPT-2 LMs.
 As described in our paper, we modify the pretraining objective for BERT, which is implemented as a thing called "data collator" compatible with the Huggingface library (see utils/data_collator_smart_mlm.py.)

-- Each 'prompts_supervised_*' directory contains the notebook files for full-shot/few-shot training.
+- Each `prompts_supervised_*` directory contains the notebook files for full-shot/few-shot training.
 I recommend skimming these notebooks first.
-PyTorch modules for converting LM/NLI outputs to ATSC prediction are defined in utils/prompt_output_head.py.
+PyTorch modules for converting LM/NLI outputs to ATSC prediction are defined in [`utils/prompt_output_head.py`](https://link.iamblogger.net/jymqn).

-- Each 'prompts_zero_shot_*' directory contains the notebook files for testing zero-shot cases.
+- Each `prompts_zero_shot_*` directory contains the notebook files for testing zero-shot cases.

 # License